djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Native automation support</th>
-    <td>For use with Sikuli 1.0.1 or higher to test native elements that WebDriver "Action" is<br/> unable to control.
+    <td>For use with Sikuli 1.0.1 or higher to test native elements that WebDriver "Action" is unable to
+    control.
 This dependency is configured in the Gradle build script.
-If you implement<br/> this however, you may not be able to use the remote webdriver option in<br/> your project. </td>
+If you implement this however, you may not be able to use the remote webdriver option in your project.</td>
   </tr>
     <tr>
     <th>Uses RemoteWebDriver<br/>JSON Hub Server</th>
-    <td>I have included an implementation of a WebDriverServer class that starts a RemoteWebDriver<br/> JSON Hub server instance in the BeforeClass method of tests.
-This server is a static member <br/>of the utility class that the tests extend. </td>
+    <td>I have included an implementation of a WebDriverServer class that starts a RemoteWebDriver JSON
+    Hub server instance in the BeforeClass method of tests.
+This server is a static member of the utility class that the tests extend.</td>
   </tr>
   <tr>
     <th>Parameterized data <br/>driven capability</th>